 Artificial object based mean-shift tracking and template matching designs for underwater robots has been proposed with the combination of a novel weighted correlation coefficient employing colour and feature based techniques to test the performance under various lighting conditions [3].
 Their system was tested using an underwater robot platform yShark made by KORDI.
 Frameworks for AUV motion planning take into consideration both the self-dynamics of its actuators along with the water-flow motion features [4].
-The generation of vertices leads to extension of controller action considered in previously existing literature where the circulation and location are considered as discrete values in time with optimum constraints achieved through multi-processing.
+The generation of vertices lead to extension of controller action considered in previously existing literature where the circulation and location are considered as discrete values in time with optimum constraints achieved through multi-processing.
 The increasing need of real-time data processing for onboard mission planning and adaptions in AUV route-decisions due to the wide bandwidth requirements and data intensive computations was the main purpose for the development of anomaly detection frameworks in the past.
 The need for instant mitigation and response is crucial in dealing with situations can may cause damages or disastrous outcomes to the AUVs.
 The existing frameworks demonstrate their capability on side scan SONAR datasets collected by AUVs where the identification of salient regions are performed by newly developed algorithms that are analogous to key-point matching and detection techniques in the field of image processing [5].
 The framework also allows transfer of obtained imagery for analysis by the operators and their relevant feedback.
 One prime example of an efficient qualitative navigation system was established by Memorial University[6].
 Memory Explorer AUV enables path following and localization where a globally referenced position estimate is not necessary for its operation along the trained route.

 Several object-detection algorithms are currently being applied for ocean exploration, employing contour segmentation and border-mapping techniques to locate objects and realize the target position [1].Object detection data models and datasets are a crucial requirement in the field of underwater resource tracking and navigation.
 UDD is one such underwater open-sea farm object detection dataset that consists of images classified into 3 labels - scallop, seacucumber, and seaurchin.
 It is one of the first datasets collected in a real open-sea farm with close to 2227 images.
 The paper also proposed a novel GAN algorithm (Poisson GAN) to combat class-imbalance issues in UDD[10].Other object detection algorithms are usually built upon Convolutional Neural Networks (CNN).
 Deformable CNNs[11] pre-process underwater images in order to increase contrast and remove deviation of colour.
 ResNet-101 was utilized as a sub-network for feature extraction using deformable convolutional models and showcased prominent feature extraction improvements.
 With the development of both image enhancement and object detection networks for marine resource recognition, it is imperative to understand the correlation between these models.
 Changes in the parameters defining image quality after enhancement processes and the accuracy achieved in object detection were carried out.
 An increase in accuracy on the image enhanced dataset was recorded but no direct statistical correlations were established between the parameters changes and final detection accuracy[12].